atljoseph/snapr/Readme.md

 ## Upload Command

-To upload a photo to an AWS bucket:
+To upload a file or directory to an AWS bucket:
 ```
 snapr upload --file=my/in/file.ext
 snapr upload --file=my/in/file.ext --s3-dir dir/in/s3